 BYU College of Humanities

-When it was formed the college consisted of four departments: Humanities and Comparative Literature; English; Latin American Studies; and Languages.
-In 1967 the Languages Department was divided into six departments.
-Now we have eight departments and nine centers.
-Departments & Centers
+When it was formed, the College consisted of four departments: Humanities and Comparative Literature; English; Latin American Studies; and Languages.
+In 1967, the Languages Department was divided into six departments.
+Now the College has eight departments and nine centers.

 Students